Bio – Miriam Unger Ben-Zeev

 The catalyst for Miriam is mood and a unique thought, and that is the reason Miriam can draw up to 18 hours a day once in the mood.

-Amongst her paintings one could find landscapes, portraits, flowers, figures, as well as still-life.
-Part of her landscape paintings has been influenced by the Canadian Scenery.
+Amongst her paintings one could fine landscapes, portraits, flowers, figures, as well as still-life.
+Part of her landscape painting has been influenced by the Canadian Scenery.
+The precise dancer painting, accentuate Miriam’s perfectionistic character suitable to her gentle nature on the one hand and maximal on the other.

 Throughout the years her artworks were sold in Gallery 68 in Canada, where works of many world-renowned artists are sold.
 In addition, Miriam has exhibited in shows in Israel and in North-America.

-On 2004, Miriam was injured in a car accident and as a result of a trauma to her right hand she was prevented from drawing for five years.
-Once Miriam resumed painting she focused on dance and movement, likely due to the accident.
-The precise dancer paintings, accentuate Miriam’s perfectionistic character; suitable to her gentle nature on the one hand and maximal precision on the other.
+On 2004, Miriam was injured in a car accident and as a result of a trauma in her right hand she was prevented from drawing.